CMicro/NeatCraft/README.md

 -----------------------
 P.S.
 GitHub suggest the name potential-neat-octo, and i just take the "neat" word.

 Build status in readme is not 100% accurate.
-Click [here](http://cmicro.github.io/NeatCraft/) for the real for the updated version.
+Click [here](http://cmicro.github.io/NeatCraft/) for the updated version.

 Badges are from [Shields.io](http://shields.io/)